What is a Gag Reflex?

-6. Use of an x-ray machine without bite wings if possible (All Smiles Care is equipped with this option, should you be interested.
-Simply talk with your hygienist to see if this is a possibility for you.)
+If you’re getting x-rays, an x-ray machine without bite wings could help.
+The All Smiles Care team is equipped with this option, should you be interested.
+Simply talk with your hygienist to see if this option is right for you.

 Try these tips and tricks the next time you are at the dentist to see if they help you get rid of your gag reflex.